jasonzh0/kubeman/README.md

 ### Creating a Kubernetes Resource (Without Helm)

-For projects that don't need Helm but still want optional ArgoCD Application generation and manifest management, use the `KubernetesResource` class.
-This class supports two usage patterns:
+For projects that don't need Helm but want optional ArgoCD Application generation and manifest management, use `KubernetesResource`.
+Supports two patterns:

 #### Pattern 1: Using Helper Methods (Recommended)

-Use the built-in helper methods to build Kubernetes resources:
+Use built-in helper methods to build Kubernetes resources:

 ```python
 from kubeman import KubernetesResource, TemplateRegistry